Awarded by Brittany University, France

 - Work independently

-- Research skills and the use of modern online electronic sources and databases
+- The use of modern online electronic sources and databases

 - Manage time and prioritise workloads

-Assessments are based wholly on course work, assignments and a work-based report submitted by learners.
+Assessments are based wholly on coursework and/or assignments submitted by learners.

 - Applicants for this Final year Top-Up programme will be expected to have 240 UK credits or 120 ECTS credits equivalent to 2 academic years of study OR